İbn-i Arabi (character): Season 1

 Arabi is first shown healing a gazelle that was actually injured by Ertuğrul when he was hunting. İbn-i Arabi stays in Aleppo with his dervishes and goes out sometimes too.
 Meanwhile, Cardinal Thomas, of the Templars, seeks a chest that is kept by the Sufi Sheikh and tasks Claudius to find it.
 Arabi gives the chest to Ertuğrul and his wife Halime who hide it while Claudius disguises himself as a dervish in order to kill Arabi and seize the chest.
-Thomas is going against the will of the Üstad-i Azam Petruccio Manzini who doesn't want Arabi killed yet.
+Thomas is going against the will of the Üstad-i Azam Petruccio Manzini who does not want Arabi killed yet.
 Manzini also has his own brother locked up and later killed as he converted to Islam because of Arabi.
 Claudius nearly kills İbn-i Arabi but he is saved upon the arrival of Ertuğrul and his alps.
 Claudius escapes but he later actually converts to Islam and becomes one of İbn-i Arabi's dervishes.
 Later on, Arabi tells Claudius, who is now named Ömer, to work as Ertuğrul's spy in Templar Castle. Ömer becomes influential in Ertuğrul and his father Süleyman Şah's conquest of Templar Castle and killing of Manzini, although Ömer is martyred when his spying is revealed prior to the conquest.
-After Thomas is sent back to the Pope, the castle is razed and Süleyman Şah dies, the Kayı move to Erzurum.
+After Thomas is sent back to the pope, the castle is razed and Süleyman Şah dies, the Kayı move to Erzurum.